skippyr/skippyr/README.md

 <p align="center">— GitHub Profile —</p>

 ## ❡ About
-A software engineer that likes to build a bit of everything—from enterprise systems, desktop apps, embedded software to operating systems, I am always in for the challenge.
-My goal is to lead projects toward the most effective and elegant solutions—making the experience intuitive for both users and developers.
-I focus on simplifying complexity so you can skip unnecessary steps—and that is why I am called "skippyr" (conjunction of "skipper" and "skip").
+A software engineer that likes to build everything: from enterprise systems and desktop apps to embedded pieces and operating systems.
+My goal is to lead projects towards the best solutions possible, simplifying complexity so you can skip unnecessary steps—that is why I am called "skippyr" (a portmanteau of "skipper" and "skip").

-Outside of coding, I have an unexpected fondness for My Little Pony and Dragons, elements that add a little bit of magic to every day of my life, helping me have fun and get creative ideas for my projects.
+Outside of coding, I have an unexpected fondness for My Little Pony and Dragons, elements that add a little bit of magic to every day of my life, helping me to have fun and get creative ideas for my projects.

 <p align="center">
   <img alt="skippyr's GitHub stats" src="https://github-readme-stats.vercel.app/api?username=skippyr&theme=shadow_red" width="450"/>